sharife/goldenthread-v2/site/content/productions/reorient-2004.md

         title: Don't Eat the Tomatoes
       - subtitle: by Kevin Doyle, directed by Laura Hope
         image: ""
+        text: >-
-        text: CNN news reporters stuck in the narrative of an American soldier's death in Iraq.
+          CNN news reporters stuck in the narrative of an American soldier's death in Iraq.
 They can neither tell the deeper tale, nor move on.

+          *Compression of a Casualty* was written with found material as its direct inspiration.
+The dialogue of the two news anchors is taken directly from official CNN transcripts of the morning of July 18, 2003.
+I witnessed the original broadcast live on television.
+The inspiration for Private Bertoldie’s dialogue is taken from accounts in local Missouri newspapers which appeared in the days and weeks after Bertoldie’s death.
+Nothing beyond the initial report depicted in this play was broadcast about Bertoldie by CNN that morning.
+This play is dedicated to the Bertoldie family.
         itemstart: 2021-01-21T08:01:13.060Z
         itemend: 2021-01-21T08:01:13.131Z
         title: Compression of a Casualty